FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 Have you ever worked on a software system that stored passwords in plain text?
 I once worked on a product that stored encrypted plain-text passwords.
 Thankfully, this system was eventually fixed to store hashed passwords!

-To make password hashes harder to compute, a standard technique is to hash passwords thousands of times before storing them in a database.
+To make password hashes harder to compute, a standard technique is to [hash passwords thousands of times](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy/) before storing them in a database.
 But there's a trade-off: you get better security at the cost of a performance hit.

 This trade-off lies at the heart of authentication.
 More robust security often means changes to how scalable your solution is.
 An increase in web traffic might expose these performance issues.
-If you've split your system into microservices, then you’ll be faced with other kinds of challenges, like how to authenticate services-to-service HTTP requests and share authentication logic across services.
+If you've split your system into microservices, then you'll be faced with other kinds of challenges, like how to authenticate services-to-service HTTP requests and share authentication logic across services.
 In fact, the second item on both current OWASP [Web Application Security Top Ten Risks](https://www.cloudflare.com/learning/security/threats/owasp-top-10/) and [API Security Top Ten Risks](https://owasp.org/www-project-api-security/) is *broken authentication*.

+> The trade-off between security and performance lies at the heart of authentication.

 To be a responsible and effective software engineer, you need to know how to deal with these scalability concerns while keeping your application's authentication secure.
 In this article, you'll get some tips on how to scale your authentication functionality and make sure it can meet the demands of your customers.

 ## Why Scaling Auth Is Hard

 There's a push-pull relationship between robust security and scalable solutions.
-Since security is so critical, and frankly nonnegotiable, you’ll have to grapple with the challenges of scaling your authentication.
+Since security is so critical, and frankly nonnegotiable, you'll have to grapple with the challenges of scaling your authentication.

 Let's look at a few of these challenges, including hashing performance, chattiness, additional security, and uptime.

 ### Hashing Performance

-As mentioned, a standard in securely storing passwords is to iteratively rehash the password_X_ times.
+As mentioned, a standard in securely storing passwords is to iteratively rehash the password _X_ times.
 The amount of rehashes is often called the _work factor_.

 Having a work factor that's too low ends in hashes that are easier to attack.
 In the event that an attacker was able to obtain a password hash (via a breached database, SQL injection attack, etc.), it would take significantly longer for an attacker to calculate that hash.
 This gives more time for your company to inform users to change their passwords.
-It might even mean that the attackers are only able to “break” (i.e., compute) a smaller number of password hashes altogether.
+It might even mean that the attackers are only able to "break" (i.e., compute) a smaller number of password hashes altogether.

 However, a work factor that's too high can lead to performance degradation.
-This may alternatively give room for attackers to abuse these CPU-intensive operations and perform denial-of-service attacks by spamming a web application's login feature.
+This may alternatively give room for attackers to abuse these CPU-intensive operations and perform denial-of-service attacks by spamming a web application's login.

-As modern computers quickly increase in power, so must your authentication solution increase its work factor (ie, the number of hashing iterations).
+As modern computers quickly increase in power, so must your authentication solution increase its work factor (i.e., the number of hashing iterations).
 Again, this makes sure that password hashes are being generated securely enough.
 This means you may have to update existing systems and perform a migration of sorts to increase the number of hashing iterations if this hasn't been updated for quite a while.

-[OWASP suggests](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#upgrading-the-work-factor) increasing the work factor by one (ie, doubling the number of iterations) every eighteen months:
+[OWASP suggests](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#upgrading-the-work-factor) increasing the work factor by one (i.e., doubling the number of iterations) every eighteen months:

-> “Taking Moore's Law (ie, that computational power at a given price point doubles every eighteen months) as a rough approximation, this means that the work factor should be increased by 1 every eighteen months.” –Upgrading the Work Factor, OWASP
+> "Taking Moore's Law (i.e., that computational power at a given price point doubles every eighteen months) as a rough approximation, this means that the work factor should be increased by 1 every eighteen months." –Upgrading the Work Factor, OWASP

 Do you know how well your application is balancing its work factor versus performance?